isomerpages/moe-stgabrielssec/_about-us/School Song.md

 <br>

-In white and blue, boys full of mirth and life
+_In white and blue, boys full of mirth and life_

-From early morn, we flood the green playground
+_From early morn, we flood the green playground_

-In every hall, soon starts the daily strife
+_In every hall, soon starts the daily strife_

-Of school routine, lessons and work all round
+_Of school routine, lessons and work all round_

-With spirits bright, our will we'll gladly bracing
+_With spirits bright, our will we'll gladly bracing_

-From teachers kind we learn what's good and right
+_From teachers kind we learn what's good and right_

-We thus do hope to attain with God's blessing
+_We thus do hope to attain with God's blessing_

-Virtue and Truth, Virtue and Truth
+_Virtue and Truth, Virtue and Truth_

-Of life's true beacon light
+_Of life's true beacon light_

-Saint Gabriel's School Dear
+_Saint Gabriel's School Dear_

-Here willing hearts behold
+_Here willing hearts behold_

-When duty's call rings clear
+_hen duty's call rings clear_

-'Mid sorrows as through joys
+_'Mid sorrows as through joys_

-For Singapore and God
+_For Singapore and God_

-For justice to uphold
+_For justice to uphold_

-Let us live and thus prove
+_Let us live and thus prove_

-Saint Gabriel's boys
+_Saint Gabriel's boys_